A fast stochastic interacting particle-field method for 3D parabolic parabolic Chemotaxis systems: numerical algorithms and error analysis: Introduction

-Moreover, our method successfully reproduces complex blow-up patterns beyond the classical single-point radial type blow-up.
-We first investigate a non-radially symmetric configuration with four uniform density balls located at the vertices of a tetrahedron, and then accurately resolve the ring-shaped blow-up pattern proposed in a recent paper \cite{ring_ref}, where mass concentrates on an evolving ring \(x_1^2 + x_2^2 = r(t)^2\) with a time-dependent radius \(r(t)\).
-In contrast, the original SIPF, when using the parameter scaling ($P=10^4,H=24$), does not have enough resolution to capture the ring-shaped blow-up pattern.
-Specifically, our method successfully observes the line-density blow-up, which is characterized by mass concentration along evolving spatial structures rather than isolated points, and further captures its instability under symmetry-breaking perturbations \cite{collapsing}.
-These complex collapse mechanisms deviate fundamentally from classical delta-type blow-up dynamics, and it is our method that, by leveraging large particle numbers and high-resolution grids, reliably captures their evolutionary process in simulations.
+Moreover, the SIPF-PIC method successfully reproduces complex blow-up patterns beyond the classical single-point radial type blow-up.
+To the best of our knowledge, this work presents the first numerical approach capable of resolving complex 3D blow-up dynamics beyond the single-point collapse regime, marking a key advance in the numerical simulation of such singular phenomena.
+We first investigate a non-radially symmetric configuration consisting of four uniform density balls located at the vertices of a tetrahedron, and then accurately resolve the ring-shaped blow-up pattern proposed in a recent paper \cite{ring_ref}, where mass concentrates on an evolving ring \(x_1^2 + x_2^2 = r(t)^2\) with a time-dependent radius \(r(t)\).
+In contrast, the original SIPF method, with parameter scalings ($P=10^4, H=24$), lacks sufficient resolution to capture the ring-shaped blow-up pattern.
+Specifically, the SIPF-PIC method successfully captures the line-density blow-up, which is characterized by mass concentration along evolving spatial structures rather than isolated points, and further captures its instability under symmetry-breaking perturbations \cite{collapsing}.
+These complex collapse mechanisms deviate fundamentally from classical delta-type blow-up dynamics, and the SIPF-PIC method, by leveraging large particle numbers and high-resolution grids, reliably captures their evolutionary processes in simulations.
+These results validate the performance of the SIPF-PIC method in addressing challenging 3D blow-up problems that were previously intractable by using existing methods.